Gastric Sleeve and BMI Requirements

-When patients come to Dr. Fernando Garcia at his Tijuana practice, they know that they will receive all the information they need to make smart decisions about bariatric procedures.
+When patients come to Tijuana Bariatrics, they know that they will receive all the information they need to make smart decisions about bariatric procedures.
 Careful guidance throughout the treatment process is crucial for successful treatment and patient satisfaction.

 Gastric sleeve surgery (sleeve gastrectomy) is a very effective and popular option for surgical weight loss.
 Many patients wonder if there is a body mass index (BMI) requirement for the procedure.
 Let's consider these matters in more detail right now.